fabi200123/sunbeam-migrate/README.md

   the migration status for the specified plan.
   The resource dependencies could be modeled through a tree.
 * Finalize the implementation for cross-tenant migrations and add integration tests.
+  * we can add a "multitenant_mode" option.
+  * if enabled, projects and users may be reported as associated resources.
 * Add batch migration tests for every supported resource type.
+* Replace "owner-id" filters with "project-id" and/or "user-id".

 ## Functional tests